 For what's sake?

-What they did in the UK, and bear in mind we have to pay for the BBC, our state propaganda agent, right?
+What they did in the UK, and bear in mind, we have to pay for the BBC, our state propaganda agent, right?

 They took the Trump balloon, they remodeled one, and they put it in the BBC studio.

-You know, that is the level of disrespect the British government and the state have for the office of the president of the United States.
+You know, that is the level of disrespect the British government and the state have for the office of the President of the United States.

-And I cannot tell you how emotional it makes me to be back here, to see your flag flying strong, and to just even to be at the airport and listen you to you guys saying, service personnel, you are welcome to board first.
+And I cannot tell you how emotional it makes me to be back here, to see your flag flying strong, and just even to be at the airport and listen to you guys saying, service personnel, you are welcome to board first.

 We thank you for your service.